Definition and Types of Noun

-In sentence (a) singing is verb as its show action that Ali is performing.
+In sentence (a), singing is a verb as its show action that Ali is performing.
 Verb with -ing are used followed by helping verbs is, am, was, were, etc. But in sentence (b) singing is not an action being performed by Ali and not followed by a helping verb.

 We derive Verbal nouns from verbs and do not have verb-like properties (e.g., building, drawing, attack).
-Verbal nouns are modified by determiners and adjectives.
+Verbal nouns are modified by determines and adjectives.

 Example: The color of our residential building is red.

-In above example, the word building is a noun and this noun is derived from verb build.
-The word building is a verb, gerund and verbal noun at a same time. look at few example to differentiate it.
+In above example, the word building is a noun, and this noun is derived from verb build.
+The word building is a verb, gerund and verbal noun at a same time.
+Look at a few example to differentiate it.

 Examples in a sentence:

-Generally, we place gender-specific nouns under category of a separate type of nouns that we use to define a male or female.
-Examples of gender specific noun are : king, vixen, actress etc.
+Generally, we place gender-specific nouns under the category of a separate type of nouns that we use to define a male or female.
+Examples of gender specific noun are: king, vixen, actress, etc.